MicrosoftDocs/azure-management-docs/articles/container-registry/container-registry-get-started-geo-replication-template.md

 ---
-title: Quickstart - Create geo-replicated registry - Azure Resource Manager template
+title: Quickstart - Create Geo-Replicated Registry - ARM Template
 description: Learn how to create a geo-replicated Azure container registry by using an Azure Resource Manager template.
 services: azure-resource-manager
 author: tejaswikolli-web